vislearn/esac/README.md

 ![](aachen.png)

-The [Aachen Day/Night (Sattler)](https://www.visuallocalization.net/datasets/) is a large-scale outdoor re-localization dataset.
+[Aachen Day/Night (Sattler)](https://www.visuallocalization.net/datasets/) is a large-scale outdoor re-localization dataset.
 We apply ESAC using the `cluster_dataset.py` to break it down into smaller chunks.
 We provide a script to download and convert the Aachen dataset in the `datasets` folder (linux only, please adapt the script for other operating systems).
 Executing the script will particularly generate sparse scene coordinate ground truth files from the structure-from-motion reconstruction.